-In 2016 the company sponsored over 20,694 hours of training - an average of 38 hours per employee.
-In addition to mandatory training on sexual harassment, discrimination and ethics, Kimco offers training focused on building the skills and capabilities of employees.
+In addition to mandatory training on sexual harassment, discrimination, and ethics, Kimco offers training focused on building the skills and capabilities of employees.
 We offer ongoing training in specific operational areas, such as property management, as well as an array of basic skills courses focusing on software, leadership and management, and other areas.
-Individualized training, tailored to specific developmental needs, is also made available as needed.
-Additionally, HR facilitators conduct Team Assimilations, which assist teams in establishing a strong foundation for communication, strategy and collaboration.
+Individualized training, tailored to specific developmental needs, is also made available.